bobbyromeo/mypihc/README.md

 Configuration Overview
 ==================
-All configuration is handle in the file: config.ini.
+All configuration is handle in the file: *config.ini*.
 I've created this code while using two Foscams cameras as they have a relatively simple API for things like snapshots and basic pan/tilt.
 Other cameras with different APIs may still work, however modification would need to be done.
 If you have Foscam cameras you shouldn't have any problems.

 The code may still prove useful to you for other features, i.e. RF module, PIR sensor, Orvibo WiFi outlets, or Temp./humidity sensor.